selimslab/selimslab.github.io/_posts/2020-2-2-software-security.md

 so the browser will run only allow the white-listed scripts and assets

-By using CSP to disable inline JavaScript,

-you can effectively eliminate almost all XSS attacks against your site.
+By using CSP to disable inline JavaScript, you can effectively eliminate almost all XSS attacks against your site.

-Disabling inline JavaScript means that all JavaScript must be loaded from script src tags
+Disabling inline JavaScript means that all JavaScript must be loaded from script src tags.

 an example CSP response header